 Inflammation: an up and coming buzzword in the health community, but why is everyone getting all fired up?

-Inflammation has been linked to a multitude of undesirable chronic health conditions, as well as arthritis, joint pain and gout.
-Consumption of certain foods, such as grains, diary, refined sugars and processed foods are all culprits of driving inflammation and ramping up C-Reactive Protein (which may be related to heart attack risk and/or stroke).
+Inflammation has been linked to a multitude of undesirable health issues.
+Consumption of certain foods, such as grains, diary, refined sugars and processed foods are all culprits of driving inflammation and ramping up C-Reactive Protein.

 Serotonin, Dopamine, and Cravings